 Much of the appeal of "Stone Cold" Steve Austin was that he said whatever he wanted and did whatever he wanted, then cracked open a cold beer (or six) afterward.
 Raise your hand if you had a boss or co-workers you've fantasized beating the hell out of and telling off with no repercussions.
 Exactly.

-While video games tended to mostly cater to the male demographic when it came to escapist fantasy (from your Duke Nukems to your Master Chiefs) Lara Croft was probably the first video game character female gamers could project themselves onto.
+While video games tended to mostly cater to the male demographic when it came to escapist fantasy (from your Duke Nukems to your Master Chiefs) Lara Croft was probably the first video game character gamer girls could project themselves onto.
 While it's debatable how twisted the character became since her first game to being mainly exploited for sex appeal, the fact remains she's an educated, badass, world traveling explorer and ass kicker extraordinary who is never portrayed as a victim and always in control of the situation.
 "She was Indiana Jones, but witty, measured, sophisticated.
 She shot first and asked questions later.
 She screamed only when seconds from death.
 She never, ever needed saving."

 The new reboot seems to bring Lara down a bit from being so larger then life in an attempt to make her more relateable, but she still remains an untrained twenty something post grad with more academic know how then a chief archeologist, and once she takes a level in badass (a prerequisite for any origin story) morphs into the familiar Lara of old along with some realistic flaws to make it even easier to project onto her as she goes on adventures.